jozu-ai/kitops/docs/src/docs/cli/installation.md

   Intel / AMD, 32-bit
 </a>

 Once downloaded, right-click on the `.zip` file and select "Extract All..." to unzip the archive.
 Now, Move the extracted `kit.exe` to a directory that is included in your system's PATH variable.
-This will allow you to run `kit` from any command prompt or terminal window.
+This will allow you to run the Kit CLI from any command prompt or terminal window.

 You can verify that `kit` is correctly installed by opening a new terminal or command prompt and typing: